 Social Dialogue - Decent Work

-The objective of programme Social Dialogue – Decent Work is strengthened tripartite cooperation between employer organisations, trade unions and public authorities and the promotion of decent work.
+The objective of Social Dialogue – Decent Work programme is strengthened tripartite cooperation between employer organisations, trade unions and public authorities and the promotion of decent work.
 It will support social dialogue, contribute to ensure that Beneficiary States are better equipped to deal with the challenges following potential unemployment and to establish decent work practices, and improve the enforcement of legislation and policies on decent work and social dialogue.
 The Programme will also seek to stimulate and develop long‐term cooperation between Norway and Beneficiary States.
 Innovation Norway is the Fund Operator for the programme on behalf of the Financial Mechanisms Office (FMO).

 The programme is structured according to the following outcomes:

 - Improved social dialogue and cooperation ‐ the focus is to strengthen the capacity of social partners to participate in both tripartite and bipartite social dialogue through transfer of best practices and training.
 Capacity‐building projects can range from very direct measures, e.g. set up structures for social dialogue and support the conclusion of collective agreements, to more indirect measures like creating a social dialogue‐friendly environment, e.g. for discussing undeclared work and social dumping.
 Projects can also focus on increasing the capacity of national social partners to take part in EU level social dialogue, and to familiarise the players with EU legislation and the impact it has on their work.